General Instructions for CA glue from Satellite City Instant Glues

 Our accelerators and Super Solvent debonder need no special storage except to avoid high temperatures and direct sunlight (Store below 80 degrees Fahrenheit and keep the original cap tightly screwed on).

-Speeding up cure time and increasing adhesion with NCF Quick accelerator, NCF Hot, NCF Mild, and Spray'N'Cure
+Speeding up cure time and increasing adhesion with NCF Quick accelerator, NCF Hot, and NCF Stone

-Use NCF Quick, NCF Hot, NCF Mild, and Spray'N'Cure accelerators with Hot Stuff thin CA glue, UFO Odorless thin CA glue, Super T medium gap-filling CA glue,Special T thick ultra-gap-filling CA glue, and UFO Odorless thin CA glue.
+Use NCF Quick, NCF Hot, and NCF Stone accelerators with Hot Stuff thin CA glue, UFO Odorless thin CA glue, Super T medium gap-filling CA glue,Special T thick ultra-gap-filling CA glue, and UFO Odorless thick CA glue.

 What is the difference between all these accelerators?